iTrauco/python-data-analysis/README.md

 This repo contains code for data analysis technique with Python.

-Each branch of thise repo represents an individual, stand alone project with the source data set and a script file titled final solution to the challenge/excercise requirements listed in the challenge.txt.
+Each branch of thise repo represents an individual, stand alone project with the source data set and a script file titled '*_solution.py' n to the challenge/excercise requirements listed in a file titled 'challenge.txt'.

 If applicable, a folder called 'practice-sessions' will contain any/all relevant code that was created while learning the decriptive technique of the branch name, e.g.